jlmonteagudo/generator-spring-rest-jwt/README.md

 Disabled - disabled:password (this user is disabled)
 ```

-There are two endpoints that creates this generator:
+There are three endpoints that creates this generator:
 ```
-/auth - authentication endpoint with unrestricted access /admin - an example endpoint that is restricted to authorized users with the role 'ROLE_ADMIN' (a valid JWT token must be present in the request header)
+/auth - authentication endpoint with unrestricted access /user - shows logged in user information
+/admin - an example endpoint that is restricted to authorized users with the role 'ROLE_ADMIN' (a valid JWT token must be present in the request header)
 ```